lawlol/Katakana/README.md

 ## Additional Information
 ```
-User Interface Release: Once the repo reaches 15 stars, a user interface will be released.
+Next Update: Once the repo reaches 15 stars, a user interface will be released, along with new features and updates to improve the existing ones.
 ```

 ## Examples/How To Use